jbcoe/value_types/DRAFT.md

 * Add explicit to constructors

-* Add constructor indirect(U&& u, Us&&... us) overload.
+* Add constructor indirect(U&& u, Us&&... us) overload and requisite constraints.

 * Add discussion on similarities and dissimilarities with variant.

+* Add table of breaking and non-breaking change to appendix C.

 * Additions to acknowledgements.

 * Address wording for `swap()` relating to `noexcept`.

+* Address constraints wording for `std::indirect` comparison operators.

 * Move feature test macros to [version.syn].

 * Remove `std::optional` specializations.

+* Replace use of "erroneous" with "a programming error".

 ### Changes from R1